okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 In March 2022, the default client-based rate limit is set to **Enforce limit and log per client (recommended)** mode for the OAuth 2.0 `/authorize` and `/login/login.htm` endpoints.
 This means that if an org's client-based rate limit was previously set to **Do nothing** or **Log per client**, the setting is going to change to **Enforce limit and log per client (recommended)** mode.

-If your org is upgrading to the Identity Engine, the existing classic client-based rate-limit settings require no updates during the upgrade.
-The `/login/login.htm` setting maps to the Identity Engine client application access setting, and the OAuth 2.0 `/authorize` setting maps to the same Oauth2 /`authorize` setting on Identity Engine.
-The mode selection remains the same after upgrade.
+If your org is upgrading to the Identity Engine, the existing Classic Engine client-based rate-limit settings require no updates during the upgrade.
+The `/login/login.htm` setting maps to the Identity Engine client application access setting, and the OAuth 2.0 `/authorize` setting maps to the same OAuth 2.0 /`authorize` setting on Identity Engine.
+The mode selection remains the same after the upgrade.

 #### What to monitor and the action to take